 Tanja Blicker-Ucran, Coordinator

-Click here to see our mission and priority issue areas.
+Click here to view our brochure and priority issue areas.

 Click here to see what people are saying about employment!

 The Autistic Self Advocacy Network (ASAN), Self-Advocates Becoming Empowered (SABE), National Youth Leadership Network and other national allies conducted personal interviews with peers with developmental disabilities attending SABE's national self-advocacy conference to ask them about their experiences with home and community based services and access and involvement in "genuine community settings and lifestyles".

 The intent of these interviews was to obtain feedback from people with disabilities representing a broad diversity of people from across the country to develop a paper to submit to Sharon Lewis, Commissioner, Administration for Community Living (ACL), with a definition of "COMMUNITY" that captures the most vital elements of community life.

 In May the Cross Disability Coalition met with BHDDH Director Craig Stenning and his senior staff Tom Martin and Dave McMahon to share their “LIFE IS GOOD” Presentation and newly developed “EQUALITY” Video.
 Tanja Blicker-Ucran, Coordinator, sent the Director an email and requested an opportunity to meet with him to talk about the Coalition, issues of importance to members and to share “LIFE IS GOOD” and the “EQUALITY” Video”.

 Quadraplegic Warwick greeting card designer lives independently, holds down a job, and says there's much more to her than just her disease

 Rebecca Beaton has something to say.
 This surprises people.
 They see the 40-year-old Warwick woman in her wheelchair, unable to move anything but her head.
 They see Beaton's aide standing beside her.
 And they speak — to the aide, about Beaton.